surveyjs/survey-creator/docs/toolbox.md

 ## Group Toolbox Items by Categories

-> NOTE: The compact toolbox does not display categories.
+> NOTE: The compact Toolbox does not display categories.

-To group toolbox items, call the [`changeCategories()`](https://surveyjs.io/Documentation/Survey-Creator?id=questiontoolbox#changeCategories) method.
+To group Toolbox items, call the [`changeCategories()`](https://surveyjs.io/Documentation/Survey-Creator?id=questiontoolbox#changeCategories) method.
 It accepts an array of objects with the following fields:

 - `name`
 The name of the item that should be grouped.
 Refer to the [`getType()`](https://surveyjs.io/Documentation/Library?id=Question#getType) method description for a list of accepted values.